Standards, specifications and principles

 - NOSAD (Network for Open Source And Data) (in Swedish): guidance, templates, strategic documents

-- NOSAD’s guidance on procurement of open source (in Swedish)
+- NOSAD’s guidance on procurement of open source (in Swedish): for public-sector buyers and procurers

 - Kammarkollegiet’s guidance for call-offs from Software and Services (in Swedish): general call-off support

-- Kammarkollegiet’s Requirements catalogue for Software solutions (in Swedish): operative rule on OSI requirements in section 7.5
+- Kammarkollegiet’s Requirements catalogue for Software solutions (in Swedish): requires OSI-approved open source licences (section 7.5)

 - Inköpsrådet’s article series (in Swedish): procurement and open source